ForiDunk/moonshot/README.md

  - each feature should have it's own actions, reducers and types file

 ## Additional info
- - I created a github workflow job that runs automatically on push and pull requests to the main branch
+ - I created a github workflow job that runs automatically on push and pull requests to the main branch, for now it does a `build` and `test:coverage` script.